-The simplest way for us to see the impact throughout 2020 – ignoring the many fluctuations that happened month by month during this volatile period – is to compare the average scores given by the public to all companies monitored in each county in the first 10 weeks of the year, with the corresponding scores given in the last 10 weeks.
-And that comparison has indeed shown an interesting relationship between how countries experienced the pandemic in general, and what the reputational impact has been in each country.
+The simplest way for us to see the impact throughout 2020 – ignoring the many fluctuations that happened month by month during this volatile period – is to compare the average scores given by the public to all companies monitored in each county in the first ten weeks of the year, with the corresponding scores given in the last ten weeks.
+That comparison has indeed shown an interesting relationship between how countries experienced the pandemic in general and what the reputational impact has been in each country.

-- Large German companies have by and large dealt well with the crisis and won the public approval for it; or
+- Large German companies have by and large dealt well with the crisis and won public approval for it, or

 - The public sentiment in Germany has been more positive than elsewhere in general throughout the year, which is also reflected in people’s perceptions of large companies.

 Most likely, it’s a combination of both.

 What is interesting about Germany is that despite the minor difference in average scores between the start of 2020 and the end of the year, individual company scores have actually moved significantly.
 This suggests that in Germany, reputational fortunes in 2020 were driven less by big events like the pandemic and more by the actions and performance of individual companies.
 In that sense, the German public seems to be discerning, judging each company on its own behavior, in a way making reputations in this market more deserved.

 ABOUT THE STUDY